 - During the counseling session, your genetic counselor will review your pregnancy and family histories.

 - Results of relevant tests performed by your obstetrician will be discussed.

-- The genetic counselor will describe the features and characteristics of conditions for which your baby may be at increased risk and discuss further testing options, such as:
+- The genetic counselor will describe the features of conditions for which your baby may be at an increased risk, and discuss further testing options, such as:

-The benefits and risks of these procedures will be described.
-The counselors will organize testing that you desire.
-Procedures such as CVS, amniocentesis and ultrasound are performed by perinatologists (obstetricians with training in Maternal-Fetal Medicine) in our Prenatal Diagnosis and Treatment Center.
+- The benefits and risks of these procedures will be described.
+The counselors will organize the testing you desire.
+Procedures such as CVS, amniocentesis and ultrasound are performed by perinatologists (obstetricians with training in maternal-fetal medicine) in our Prenatal Diagnosis and Treatment Center.

 For patients who are planning a pregnancy:

 - You may decide to seek the advice of genetic counselors because you are concerned about your age, your family history or the risk of inherited conditions.

 - Your genetic counselor will take a family history and review any available medical records.
 Carrier testing may be available in certain situations and will be discussed.

 - If you elect to proceed with testing, your genetic counselor will coordinate those studies and report the results to you and your physician.
 Reproductive options for future pregnancies will also be reviewed.

 Genetic counselors have a master’s degree in genetic counseling and are certified by the American Board of Genetic Counseling.